Improve Sleep with Hormones

 The Connection Between Hormones and Sleep

 Balancing testosterone levels in men with Bioidentical Hormone Replacement Therapy (BHRT) can help promote restful sleep.
 In women, it’s estrogen that helps promote healthy sleep.
-Stimulating the production and utilization of neurochemicals like serotonin, patients fall asleep faster and stay asleep longer.
+By stimulating the production and utilization of neurochemicals like serotonin, patients fall asleep faster and stay asleep longer.
 Increasing depleted estrogen levels can help manage hot flashes, which frequently disrupt sleep patterns in perimenopausal women.
-Higher levels of progesterone can promote calmness, relaxation and may help facilitate sleep.
+Higher levels of progesterone can promote calmness, and relaxation and may help facilitate sleep.